The Roan Plateau in northwest Colorado.

 Second, be assured that, as I included a few prime destinations in my books and magazine articles, I’ve kept the most important secrets … well… secret.
 And almost never for my own gratification.
 There are dozens of little trout streams up and down the spine of the Rockies that I’ll never write a word about—one jackass with an ultralight and a box of treble-hooked spinners could wipe out a stretch of stream in an afternoon.

 As your parents and teachers often told you as you matriculated through Kindergarten and grade school, it’s important to share.
 It’s a good thing.
 Especially in moderation.
-And now, as your significant other might quietly whisper to you after you’ve enjoyed a few drinks at a party, “Please don’t overshare.”
+And now, as your wife or girlfriend might quietly whisper to you after you’ve enjoyed a few drinks at a party, “Please don’t overshare.”

 An example of when to share?
 Here’s my favorite.